Subspace-Guided Feature Reconstruction for Unsupervised Anomaly Localization: Experimental Results and Analysis

 MVTec AD, which is widely recognized as a standard benchmark for industrial anomaly localization tasks, consists of 15 categories of industrial products (such as carpet, tile, bottle, etc.), comprising a total of 5,354 images.
 Each category is divided into two sets: a training set that exclusively contains anomaly-free samples and a test set that includes both anomaly-free and anomalous samples.
 The test set contains various defect types associated with specific products, and corresponding ground-truth masks are provided to indicate the location of anomalies within the images.
 We employ feature maps obtained from subsequent hierarchy levels 2, 3, and 4 (where hierarchical level 4 is utilized only for subspace-based sampling).
 The parameter values are set as follows: $s_{\mathrm{ref}}=40$, $s=17$, and $\epsilon=10^{-6}$.

 The results for anomaly localization on MVTec AD are listed in Table~\ref{tab:MVT_AUROC} and Table~\ref{tab:MVT_PRO}.
-The best result is shown in bold in each column, and the second-best result is underlined.
-We can confirm that our method is competitive with state-of-the-art methods regarding two evaluation indices.
-Our method yields the best performance in five categories in terms of PRO, similar to PatchCore.
-PatchCore achieves the best anomaly localization accuracy in category average but struggles to deal with anomalies in categories with non-regular texture patterns like "Wood".
-This well demonstrates the low robustness of feature representation using feature matching to out-of-memory bank features.
-Conversely, our approach demonstrates low dependence on a memory bank due to its ability to adaptively generate feature representations using subspace-guided feature reconstruction.
-We also confirm that our method outperforms reconstruction-based methods (i.e., AE$_{SSIM}$, DFR, and DSR).
-This may be due to the fact that the proposed feature reconstruction mechanism can reconstruct normal images that are faithful to the nominal features.
-To qualitatively evaluate the reconstructed features of our method, the visual results are shown in Fig.~\ref{fig:4}.
+We can confirm that our method is competitive with state-of-the-art methods regarding two evaluation metrics and particularly outperforms reconstruction-based methods AE$_{SSIM}$~\cite{bergmann2019mvtec}, DFR~\cite{yang2020dfr}, and DSR~\cite{zavrtanik2022dsr}.
+We assume the reason can be attributed to that the proposed feature reconstruction mechanism is designed to only reconstruct normal features that are faithful to the nominal features, thereby reducing false negatives in anomaly localization.
+Specifically, compared to conventional reconstruction methods, modeling the low-dimensional subspace from nominal samples enables more reliable feature approximation to unseen targets that can be represented in the same subspace.
+To qualitatively evaluate the reconstructed features of our method, the visual results are shown in Fig.~\ref{fig:5}.
 Our method is able to perfectly reconstruct normal patterns even for the subtle appearance features of "Toothbrush" and assign high anomaly scores to the defective regions.